Office of Research Integrity

-- This new requirement applies to all personnel listed on new IBC application submissions and when adding project personnel onto an existing IBC-approved registration by amendment.
+- At the moment, this requirement only applies to all personnel listed on new IBC application submissions and when adding project personnel onto an existing IBC-approved registration by amendment.

 - Once researchers complete the revised education requirements, CITI training will be valid indefinitely.
 As research goals change, however, additional modules may need to be taken.

-1. All MUSC employees (whether or not conducting research) are required to take annual biosafety-related training modules in CATTS, which include:
+2. All MUSC employees (whether or not conducting research) are required to take annual biosafety-related training modules in MyQuest, which include:

 - Principal Investigators must have a biosafety protocol (a.k.a.
 Standard Operating Procedures or SOPs) to ensure compliance with safety guidelines outlined by the Center for Disease Control publication "Biosafety in Microbiological and Biomedical Laboratories, 5th Edition".